pokeml/pokemon-env/README.md

 ### Running

-To simulate a battle between two agents, run
+For an example of how to simulate a battle between two agents, run

 ```bash
 node examples/scripts/run-offline-sim.js